 Studio Session One: Eternal Sunshine and A Spotless Mind

-Following are video recording of the 15 minute sessions that focus on the applications that might be made specifically of this movie (Eternal Sunshine and A Spotless mMnd) and, more generally, of movies and other works of art.
+Following is a video recording of the 15 minute sessions that focused on the applications that might be made specifically of this movie (Eternal Sunshine and A Spotless mMnd) and, more generally, of movies and other works of art.

 Perspectives on our First Studio: Applications for Art-Enhanced Psychotherapy, Coaching and Consulting